Barbara Holdridge

-Barbara Holdridge, together with her business partner, Marianne (Roney) Mantell, co-founded Caedmon Records in 1952.
+Barbara Ann Holdridge (née Cohen; July 26, 1929 – June 9, 2025) was an American recording executive.
+Together with her business partner, Marianne Mantell, she co-founded Caedmon Records in 1952.
 As an entirely female-owned company Caedmon stressed gender equality and focused on many women's writings.
 She was a pioneer in the genre of spoken word literary recordings, and is considered to have laid the foundation for modern audio books.

 Early life and education

-Barbara Ann Holdridge née Cohen was born in 1929 in New York City.
+Barbara Ann Holdridge née Cohen was born on July 26, 1929 in New York City.

 Holdridge attended Hunter College in New York, receiving her BA in 1950 after majoring in Humanities.
-She graduated cum laude and was elected to Phi Beta Kappa.
+She was elected to Phi Beta Kappa, and graduated cum laude.
 She continued her graduate education in Humanities at Columbia University, also in New York, but then turned her attention to founding Caedmon Records with her college friend Marianne Roney, in 1952.

+Career

+In 1952 Holdridge was working for Liveright Publishers in New York and Roney (later Mantell) was employed by a New York recordings producer.
+When they heard that the Welsh poet Dylan Thomas was going to be speaking at the 92nd Street YMCA, they went to hear him read his poetry.
+The partners sent Thomas a note offering him a business proposition: to record Thomas reading his poetry and the partners would market the recording under their newly conceived record label, Caedmon Records.